JerMayNel/R2MJ-Construction-Service-Web-Dev/README.md

 - Create a new project from version control.
 - Go to GitHub, click on the < > Code button and copy the HTTPS url.
-- Paste it on the URL field in Android Studio and specify a project directory.
+- Paste it on the URL field in Visual Studio Code and specify a project directory.
 - Then clone the project.